RCYGM/Relational-Database-Projects/README.md

 5. **Relationship Modeling**
    - Designed "one-to-one" relationships between tables like `characters` and `more_info`.
    - Implemented "many-to-many" relationships using junction tables like `character_actions`.

 ---

+## Bash Project - 170 Lessons

+### Project Description

+The terminal allows you to send text commands to your computer to manipulate the file system, run programs, automate tasks, and much more.

+In this **170-lesson** course, I learned the essential terminal commands by creating a website boilerplate structure using only the command line.

+---

+### What I Learned

+1. **Terminal Navigation**

+   - Commands to move between directories and list files.

+2. **File and Directory Management**

+   - Creating, deleting, and manipulating files and folders directly from the terminal.

+3. **Task Automation**

+   - Using scripts to execute repetitive processes and simplify workflows.

+4. **Building a Website Structure**
+   - Creating a complete website boilerplate, organizing HTML, CSS, and JavaScript files.

+---